Kawepūrongo

 “She gave me licence to cry whereas family, they look at you as being the stalwart, the backbone.
 So, I was able to let out those tears before the family arrived.”

 Some months later, after coming across an ad, Billy found himself at a Victim Support volunteering information evening.
-Before he knew it, Billy was training to be a Support Worker.
+Before he knew it, Billy was training to be a Victim Support volunteer.

 Since going through the training and internship, Billy has supported around 150 local people in his community in getting through some very tough times.
 For Billy, a large part of what he enjoys at Victim Support is the teamwork and opportunity to help someone in a way that can be life-changing.

-"When I see the people that we help starting to improve, it is hugely rewarding.
-I understand what it’s like to be in that dark place, so when I see the smiles start to come, it’s a really good feeling."
+"I understand what it’s like to be in that dark place, so when I see the smiles start to come, it’s a really good feeling."